 Battles in Pokémon Black/White are much faster-paced than in previous games, and no longer feature static sprites.
 Instead, Pokémon are constantly in motion, even when idle, and the animation will change depending on the scenario.
 It also features a full back-sprite, rather than a partial as in previous games.
 During attacks, the camera may zoom in or out on certain Pokémon, giving the battles a more cinematic and fluid motion.
 The camera will also start panning around if the player is idle for a short amount of time.
 In addition to these visual improvements, new battle systems have been introduced such as:

 Triple battles have the player send out 3 Pokémon at the same time.
 Each Pokémon can attack, switch, or shift each turn.
 Switching swaps one of the Pokémon on the field with one on the bench.
 Switching has highest priority and will always happen first in a turn.
-Shifting however lets you change position with an adjacent Pokémon on the same team.
+Shifting however lets the player change position with an adjacent Pokémon on the same team.
 The Pokémon that didn’t initiate the shift can still attack that turn even though it shifted places.
 Shifting has a priority of 0 so when the shift happens during the turn is dependent on the speed of the Pokémon that initiated the shift.

 Targeting attacks in triple battles depend on where the attacker is positioned.
 A Pokemon in the center can target anyone, however a Pokémon positioned on a side can only attack the Pokémon directly in front of them or the center, but not the opposite side.